augeas/lyapunov/README.md

 The [`ffmpeg`](https://ffmpeg.org/) process remains somewhat active, but the processes generating the images are constantly active.

-The script scales that it is worthwhile using 2-4 cores:
+The script scales such that it is worthwhile using 2-4 cores:
 ![benchmarks](img/benchmark.png)